 In an additional irony, both Bruces might have been taken to Eternity by the Mountain on that day.

 The blue x in the image above marks the approximate place where this photographer would have been standing on that fateful morning when Mt.
 St. Helens erupted---- now 25 years ago.
 He'd had a climb planned which would have placed him at 7,500 ft. on the feature named the Dogshead at 8:32a.m.
 Sunday.
 That was the fateful moment when the mountain blew out its entire northern side into Spirit Lake....and reduced itself to an ugly, gray dwarf.......

 Oregonphotos is here today because Bruce Johnson, for once, had listened to his elders and been reluctantly persuaded to cancel the climb by Forest Service authorities..........
 Years later, here is his "Thank You."
 S

 Goldendale, Washington., Klickitat County.
-A quiet place where pines and oaks meet the wheatfields, and the morning sun lights up the high ice peaks for another day.
+A quiet place where pines and oaks meet the wheatfields, and the morning sun lights up the high ice peaks of the Cascades for another sunny day.
 Don't miss the public viewing through the 24 inch telescope at Goldendale Observatory State Park if you visit this area!
-You'll find it on an oak-covered hill on the north side of town.
+You'll find the Observatory on an oak-covered hill on the north side of town.
 Amateur astronomy groups from Portland and Vancouver often make field trips out to this area, as do Clubs and school groups for other areas of Eastern Washington and the Columbia Gorge.
 Pullman, WA